David Paich: Toto

 With Toto in between legs of its 2018 40 Trips Around the Sun (40th anniversary) tour, the band announced via its official website on July 20, 2018, that Paich "will not be performing on the band's planned North American tour [lasting from July 30 – November 17].
 The recent European appearances [February 11 – April 8] took a toll on his personal well-being...
 He plans on focusing on his health, and looks forward to returning to the road when ready to do so."

 Guitarist Steve Lukather later stated that Paich's absence stemmed partially from an apparent seizure he suffered on the bus during the band's early 2018 European tour.

 Paich returned to the stage with Toto for the opening and closing shows of their 2019 US tour, reportedly their last, on September 20 in Los Angeles and October 20 in Philadelphia.
 In both instances, Paich joined the band at the end of the show to play keyboards and sing on "Africa" and "Home of the Brave".
 The band dissolved at the end of the tour, however, before he could make a full return.
 Toto reformed in 2020 with Lukather and singer Joseph Williams fronting a new band.
 Paich is no longer able to tour full-time, but remains a member of the band as its musical director and a guest performer whenever his health allows.
-David made a guest appearance in Amsterdam, the 15th of July 2022 for 5 songs only.
+He made a guest appearance in Amsterdam, on July 15, 2022, for five songs.

 Session and side projects

 He has co-writing credits with Boz Scaggs on the songs "What Can I Say", "Lowdown", and "Lido Shuffle" from the multi-platinum album Silk Degrees, and occasionally still sits in on keyboards with Boz Scaggs' band.
 As songwriter he wrote or co-wrote songs for Cher, The Jacksons, Andy Williams, George Benson, Glen Campbell, Boz Scaggs, Jon Anderson (Yes), Cherie & Marie Currie, and Chicago.
 As arranger he worked for Michael Jackson, Rod Stewart, Patti Austin, Donna Summer, the Doobie Brothers, Sheryl Crow and many more.

-In 1977, Paich produced the No. 1 R&B hit "Break It to Me Gently" by Aretha Franklin.